Performance Evaluation Laboratories

 Why participate?

-Independent laboratory performance evaluation of in vitro diagnostics (IVDs) submitted for prequalification assessment enables WHO to verify certain standards of performance that are considered essential for resource-limited settings.
+WHO’s performance evaluation of in vitro diagnostics (IVDs) enables WHO to verify certain standards of performance that are considered essential for resource-limited settings.
+These evaluations must be performed by a designated Performance Evaluation Laboratory (PEL).

-Requirements for WHO listing
+Requirement for WHO listing

 WHO requirements for listing of a performance evaluation laboratory are specifically related to performance evaluations.
 An assessment will ascertain the potential for a laboratory to undertake a performance evaluation according to the relevant WHO protocol, as well as the laboratory’s compliance with the principles of ISO/IEC 17025:2005 and ISO 15189:2012.
 Additional references relating to good practice for laboratories performing IVD evaluations, including other ISO standards, will be referred to during the audit.
 The auditing process is based on the principles outlined in ISO 19011:2018.